PierreSenellart/provsql/doc/TODO/bounded-treewidth-data.md

 compilation by a linear pass (~0.1-0.2 s at 300k edges).
 The probe is therefore not wired into the compiler; the `Graph` overload stays for the chooser-style uses where the bound is wanted without an attempt.

+#### Decomposition caching: measured, redirected to a creation cache

+Per-relation caching of the min-fill decomposition was the plan, but the measurement undercuts it: on bounded-treewidth data the decomposition is 3-4% of `compileAll` (10 ms of 284 ms at 30k edges, 106 ms of 3.3 s at 300k) -- min-fill is only expensive on circuit-shaped graphs near the cap, not on genuinely treelike data.
+What repeat queries actually pay for is the gate-creation IPC of re-materialising an unchanged circuit, and content addressing makes that cache trivial: the materialiser now keeps a per-backend set of tokens it has already created (sound: the store is append-only and the worker pipe ordered; bounded by a clear-past-cap, which only costs re-sending idempotent creates).
+Warm repeat of the 30k-edge integrated query: ~5.6 s -> ~5.2 s.
+The remaining warm profile is the edge gathering (~0.6 s: per-token `get_prob` / `get_gate_type` round trips, batchable into an array call if it ever matters), the evaluation's circuit load (~1.6 s), and the driver's temp-table work -- none of which a decomposition cache would touch.

 #### Non-recursive queries: what the new infrastructure changes